 Parent conditional regard occurs when parents accidentally communicate love conditionally by tying special rewards and attention to winning, or withdrawing affection or attention for losing.

-It is crucial that you know that parent conditional regard is most commonly subtly communicated without a parent's awareness via non-verbal interactions and emotions.
+It is crucial that we know that parent conditional regard is most commonly subtly communicated without a parent's awareness via non-verbal interactions and emotions.

 This means that due to the incredibly emotional nature of tennis parenting, all parents are at risk of communicating conditional regard.